BluWizard10/creator-docs/Docs/docs/avatars/avatar-performance-ranking-system.md

 [^1]: Bounds Size is determined by the maximum size of all components on your avatar.
 Trail and Line Renderers do not count for this calculation.

-[^2]: If the Very Poor value is exceeded on Android, no matter the current "Show Avatar" state of the avatar, all Avatar Dynamics-related components will be removed.
+[^2]: If the Very Poor value is exceeded on Android or iOS, no matter the current "Show Avatar" state of the avatar, all Avatar Dynamics-related components will be removed.

 ### Removed Categories
-The following categories are disabled on Android since they can never appear on avatars:
+The following categories are disabled on Android and iOS since they can never appear on avatars:

   * Lights
   * Cloths